Al-Qaeda and Iran: Alliance Against the US

 A Long-Standing Alliance Against America

-Beginning in the early 1990's, Iran and Al-Qaeda initiated their Alliance Against America - a partnership that would only intensify over time.
-Prior to the September 11 attacks, Iran, primarily through its proxy Hezbollah, provided Al-Qaeda critical training, explosives and logistical support.
+Beginning in the early 1990s, Iran and Al-Qaeda initiated their Alliance Against America - a partnership that would only intensify over time.
+Prior to the September 11 attacks, Iran, primarily through its proxy Hezbollah, provided Al-Qaeda with critical training, explosives, and logistical support.
 Such support culminated in Iran facilitating the transit of some of the 9/11 hijackers through its territory.

 Following the September 11 attacks, Iran portrayed itself as an enemy of Al-Qaeda, but in reality, their relationship became even more deeply rooted.
 The Iranian regime, via the IRGC's elite Quds Force, provided key members of Al-Qaeda's leadership safe haven in Iran to continue their terrorist operations and avoid arrest by international authorities.
 Some Al-Qaeda operatives continue to reside in Iran.

-With formal U.S. recognition in July 2011 that Iran has forged an alliance with Al-Qaeda, it is time that the U.S. government and its citizens recognize this Alliance Against America and demand that the Iranian regime stop providing sanctuary to one of America and the international community's deadliest foes.
+With formal U.S. recognition in July 2011 that Iran has forged an alliance with Al-Qaeda and especially after the U.S. withdrawal from Afghanistan in 2021, it is time that the U.S. government and its citizens recognize this Alliance Against America and demand that the Iranian regime stops providing sanctuary to one of America and the international community's deadliest foes.

 Al-Qaeda Leaders That Have Resided/Traveled in Iran